Read all about the recent happenings at Brannams here.

 Want to get more active?
 Join Barnstaple's Walking for Health.
 Every Thursday at 12.30pm from Litchdon Medical Centre for 30 minutes (plus a 60 minute option).
 For more information contact Anita Griggs on 07979475579 or firstname.lastname@example.org or www.walkingforhealth.org.uk

 The injected flu vaccine is offered free of charge on the NHS to people who are at risk.
 This is to help protect them against catching flu and developing serious complications.
-We are currently taking bookings for our Saturday flu clinics.
-These will be on;
+We are currently taking bookings for our flu clinics.

 To check if you are eligible for the free flu vaccine please visit www.nhs.uk